-Because modern biology is accumulating enormous amounts of information about complex regulatory systems in very rich data bases, we aim to introduce at least the basics of bioinformatic pattern recognition and the basic of mathematical modeling to all students in biology.
-The first part of this course is an introduction to mathematics of non-linear differential equations (ODEs).
+In the first half of this course, you will be introduced to the programming language R and learn the basics of statistics.
+The second part of the course starts with an introduction to mathematics of non-linear differential equations (ODEs).
 Students learn to analyze models by phase plane methods (i.e., nullclines and local stability analysis).
-After mastering these mathematical skills, the second part of the course focuses on interpreting results from mathematical models in biological terms.
+After mastering these mathematical skills, the remainder of the course focuses on interpreting results from mathematical models in biological terms.
 Reviewing classical modeling examples from a variety of biological disciplines, students learn to translate between mathematical models and biological insight.

-Computational Biology (Bioinformatic processes)
+Computational Biology (Computationele Biologie)

 The emphasis of this course is on composing exact models, based on specific hypotheses, in different formalisms (ODEs, cellular automata, agent based models).
 The models are analyzed, the results yielding insights in the original biological system.
 The models that are studied address fundamental questions from a variety of biological fields like evolution, development, and behavior.
 This is a level-3 course given at two levels for bachelor and master students.
 For practical information please read more.